Networking the T41U5XBB and RP23CNC

 Click on the Network tab.
 Click on Web Socket and fill in the IP address you saved earlier.
 Leave Port at 80.
 It should look like this.
 Note that the IP address shown is probably not the same as yours.
 Do not click on OK yet.

-Plug the USB cable back into the T41U5XBB.
+Plug the USB cable back into the Ethernet port on the board.
 Now, click OK.

 ioSender should now start up and when you click on the Console tab, you should see something like this.
 Note the [NETCON: Websocket] line.
 That indicates you are running over the Ethernet.
 From now on, ioSender will connect via Ethernet when you start it up.

-You can choose to power the T41U5XBB via the USB connection from your PC or via a wall wart USB charger.
-If you have a source of 5V power available, you can connect it to 5V terminal on the T41U5XBB.
+For the T41U5XBB, choose to power it via the USB connection from your PC (or via a wall wart USB charger).
+If you have a source of 5V power available, you can connect it to the 5V terminal on the T41U5XBB.

 If you need to revert to USB, unplug both Ethernet and USB from the T41U5XBB, replug in USB and start ioSender.
 It will put up the connection dialog.
-Click on the Serial tab and select the com port for your T41U5XBB.
+Click on the Serial tab and select the com port associated with your board.

 And that is all there is to it.